sh-yamaga/algo/README.md

 # algo

-algo is CLI tool that measures the execution time of an given algorithm.
+algo is CLI tool that measures the execution time of an given algorithm, Built in Golang.